Minor

 Business, Economic, and/or Policy Options (3 credits)

-- Energy Systems for Decarbonization: Fossil Phase Out, Zero Carbon Buildout, and the Future of Energy, ENER 30131, is a new course starting fall 2023 and the preferred option for the fall semester.
+- Energy Systems for Decarbonization: Fossil Phase Out, Zero Carbon Buildout, and the Future of Energy, ENER 30131, is the preferred option for Fall '23.

 Electives (9 credits)